0810-Software/muZikDL/docs/index.md

 ---
 layout: page
 title: muZikDL - Home
-permalink: /
 ---

-## The youtube download application that works
+## The Youtube download application that works

 *Currently in beta.*